-Preventing Harassment: Creating a Positive Workplace in Office Settings (ID: WHA020) is a Video on Demand training course designed for all employees to show how harassment based on sex, race, religion, age, disability or other legally protected characteristics can create a hostile work environment interfering with employees’ ability to perform their job.
+This is a Video on Demand training course designed for all employees to show how harassment based on sex, race, religion, age, disability or other legally protected characteristics can create a hostile work environment interfering with employees’ ability to perform their job.
 Harassing behaviors are demonstrated, along with the right way to respond to those behaviors, the need to report harassment, and making sure employees know how to self-evaluate their own behaviors.
 It is an excellent way to educate employees about their rights and responsibilities to help ensure a harassment-free workplace.
-Sign up now for a free preview of this course.

 - See how to Train People Who Don’t Want to Be Trained – Barriers to Training